Keyboard shortcuts

 Try Operator

-The postfix ? operator propagates errors from Result values:
+The postfix ? operator propagates errors from error union values:

-let contents = read_file(path)? // returns Err early if read fails
+let contents = read_file(path)? // returns error early if read fails

 let config = parse(contents)?